Equal Housing Opportunity Lender

 Fair Lending Advancement

-Finance of America is committed to the principle of providing access to mortgage credit for all people, regardless of race, color, religion, national origin, age (provided the applicant has the capacity to enter into a binding contract), sex, handicap, familial or marital status, the exercise of any right under the Consumer Credit Protection Act or the fact that all or part of the applicant’s income derives from any public assistance program, and regardless of where the applicant resides, will reside, or where the residential property to be mortgaged is located.
-Consistent with these principles, Finance of America markets its loan products nationwide.
+Finance of America Mortgage is committed to the principle of providing access to mortgage credit for all people, regardless of race, color, religion, national origin, age (provided the applicant has the capacity to enter into a binding contract), sex, disability, familial or marital status, the exercise of any right under the Consumer Credit Protection Act or the fact that all or part of the applicant’s income derives from any public assistance program, and regardless of where the applicant resides, will reside, or where the residential property to be mortgaged is located.
+Consistent with these principles, Finance of America Mortgage markets its loan products nationwide.

-It is Finance of America’s policy and expectation that every loan applicant will first be considered for conforming conventional loan programs or government loan programs, where available, unless the applicant requests consideration of other programs.
+It is Finance of America Mortgage’s policy and expectation that every loan applicant will first be considered for conforming conventional loan programs or government loan programs, where available, unless the applicant requests consideration of other programs.
 In addition an alternative loan product may be offered or recommended based upon the applicant’s credit history and the interest rate desired, as well as the terms and conditions of the loan.
-Finance of America may engage in advertising campaigns or targeted solicitations with respect to alternative loans.
+Finance of America Mortgage may engage in advertising campaigns or targeted solicitations with respect to alternative loans.

-In addition to maintaining compliance with applicable fair housing laws and regulations, Finance of America is committed to taking a leadership role in the lending community, by supporting affordable housing programs which benefit our communities and contribute towards helping people finance their home ownership dreams.
-We realize that participating in such programs not only benefits society as a whole but contributes to the continued viability and financial well being of Finance of America.
+In addition to maintaining compliance with applicable fair housing laws and regulations, Finance of America Mortgage is committed to taking a leadership role in the lending community, by supporting affordable housing programs which benefit our communities and contribute towards helping people finance their home ownership dreams.
+We realize that participating in such programs not only benefits society as a whole but contributes to the continued viability and financial well being of Finance of America Mortgage.

-Finance of America is committed to maintaining a work environment that is free from discrimination and encourages fair lending.
+Finance of America Mortgage is committed to maintaining a work environment that is free from discrimination and encourages fair lending.